Updated April 6, 2018

 Epcot: I was totally impressed with Epcot.
 I knew what to expect and wanted a big focus on World Showcase, but I had not anticipated how absolutely beautiful that park is.
 In addition to the Disney-designed elements and buildings, the grounds were gorgeous with impressive landscaping, water, bridges and small hills here and there.
 I wish I had more time at Epcot.

 Hollywood Studios: This park was cool and felt a lot like California Adventure to us.
 It rained the day we attended, so that put a slight damper on things, but we didn’t let it get us down.
-The current focus on Frozen was a big thrill for our 6 year old daughter and Sunset Blvd was very well done.

 Animal Kingdom: Animal Kingdom was our least favorite, but don’t hate me for it.
 Here is why: We live less than an hour from the world famous San Diego Zoo.
 We are pass holders and go quite often.
 So, perhaps we already have our fill of animals.

 However, it was beautifully laid out, the Tree of Life was awesome and we enjoyed several attractions.
 Side note: Why do animal parks ALWAYS feel hot?
 Hotter than it already is outside.
 (We encounter this at the San Diego Zoo, too.)

 We had favorites at each park, for sure.